RoronoaGago/free-react-tailwind-admin-dashboard-main/README.md

 - Generate detailed sales reports to analyze revenue and performance.
 - Visualize data using charts for better insights.
+- Export data as Excel File for better decision making

 ### Customer Frequency Report

 - Track customer visits and frequency of transactions.
 - Generate reports to identify loyal customers and trends.
+- Export data as Excel File for better decision making

 ## Getting Started